overthemil/solar-crm-server/README.md

 Go to the 'Run and Debug' tab on the left hand side (`Ctrl`+`Shift`+`D`) and click on the green Run button.
 The configuration name should be "Docker: Attach to Node".
 The server will then be running under [http://localhost:3000](http://localhost:3000).

 You should see a new terminal under "DEBUG CONSOLE".
 When you change something in the code, the server should automatically restart.

+If you would like to attach a SQL client to the database, you can use the details found in the Dockerfile.
+Currently the default values are:

+- Database name: crm
+- User: postgres
+- Password: postgres
+- Host: localhost
+- Port: 9000